 Q3.
 What if I lose internet connection during an assessment task?

-That might mean switching to a mobile device and using your mobile data, or even hot-spotting your laptop.
+That might mean switching to a mobile device and using your mobile data or even hot-spotting your laptop.
 If not, your employer may conduct tasks, where possible, via phone call.
-So make sure your mobile is fully charged and you have a number to call in case this happens.
+So make sure your mobile is fully charged, and you have a number to call in case this happens.

-Q. How can I show good body language via camera?
+Q4.
+How can I show good body language via camera?

-Q. How can I prepare for the group task?
+Q5.
+How can I prepare for the group task?

-Your group will be given a scenario, and you’ll have to work together, discussing the different routes that could be taken to come up with a solution.
+Your group will be given a scenario, and you’ll have to work together to discuss the different routes that could be taken to come up with a solution.

 Here are THREE top tips to help you shine in the group task:

-You’re probably raring to go after reading all that.
+You’re probably raring to go after reading all that!

-Remember to prepare well, read everything and digest all the information the employer sends you in advance.
+Just remember to prepare well, read everything and digest all the information the employer sends you in advance.
 And take a deep breath before getting stuck in!